jeromenatio/docker-bases/README.md

 - databases client `adminer` on port `8080`
 - shells client `sshwifty` on port `8182`
 - online code editor `vscode` on port `8443`
+- ftp server `delfer/alpine-ftp-server` on port `21` and passive ports `21500-21600`

-All services come with a `graphical user interface` so no code needed after installation et configuration. \
+All services come with a `graphical user interface` so no code needed after installation and configuration. \
 The script is for a debian based linux distribution that uses apt as package manager like `debian` `ubuntu` `etc...` \
 For each following steps please replace `/path/to/file/install.sh` with the path of the output file on your system.